reemasharma22/fundamental_project/README.md

 # Project Status

+Unfortunately this project is still ongoing.
+I encountered some setbacks with getting the front end of the wesbite to do some of the CRUD functions.

 # Objective

 ⦁	To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.